 You will be assessed through a broad range of methods including coursework, dissertation and oral presentations, as well as tests and examinations.

-Both the BEng or MEng option will provide you with the same core skills but by choosing to study for the MEng you will undertake a more substantial project with greater opportunity for specialisation and experience of research methods.
+With MEng, you will undertake substantial projects with greater opportunity for specialisation and experience of research methods.

-During your first year you will gain an understanding of the principles and practices of electrical engineering and your chosen specialist subject area, through the study of analogue and digital electronics, the application of electrical energy and practical work including programming and projects.
-Your understanding of underpinning subjects, such as mathematics, will also be developed.
+During your first year in our electrical and electronics engineering programme, you will gain an understanding of the principles and practices of electrical engineering and your chosen specialist subject area, through the study of analogue and digital electronics, the application of electrical energy and practical work including programming and projects.
+Your understanding in foundational subjects such as mathematics and science will also be enhanced.
 During your second year you will continue to develop your understanding and undertake group projects, presentations and seminars that will enable you to gain the skills and understanding essential for the workplace.
-In your third year, and if undertaking the MEng, your fourth year, you can choose from a range of specialised topics, as well as undertake an individual research project which forms a major component of the final year assessment.
+In your final year, you can choose from a range of specialised topics, as well as undertake an individual research project which forms a major component of the final year assessment.

 Industrial training